Law Office of Barry L. Brody

-As a general rule, alternative methods ultimately cost less to resolve your case.
-A time-table can be set and maintained by the parties rather than the court, and in many case, the divorce process will take less time.
+As a general rule, alternative methods often cost less to resolve your case.
+A time-table can be set and maintained by the parties rather than the court, and in many cases, the divorce process will take less time.
 Because these proceedings are less formal, they are less stressful, and more apt to not have the typical fallout, anger and frustration that results from litigation.

-While talking to friends and family members can be beneficial, and provide alternative insight to your thought process, you should devote your energies to reading books and articles on the topics from more learned individuals that have greater experience.
-You should also rely on your attorney’s wisdom and guidance.
+While talking to friends and family members can be beneficial, and provide alternative insight to your thought process, you should devote your energies to reading books and articles from more learned individuals that have greater experience.
+You should also rely on your attorney's wisdom and guidance.

 Try to keep an open line of communication with your spouse, and more importantly, maintain a professional and courteous relationship with them.
 One thing that is for certain, without this, animosity and hostility will escalate, and this will do little other than cost a great deal of money and aggravation.

 You must be prepared to share details about your personal life, marriage and finances.
 Therefore, you must feel comfortable with whomever represents you.
 In addition, your attorney should share and support your basic philosophy or attitude toward your divorce.
 For example, if you want to keep things as calm, cooperative and non-adversarial as possible, then avoid attorneys who like to “go for the jugular.”